Procedures for Making Enquiries, Appeals and complaints

 5. The assessment judgement of an assessor

-• If the appellant requires a further independent arbiter to review the evidence and verify that the procedures have been carried out as agreed, one will be appointed, who is acceptable to both sides and the appellant.
-The appellant will be liable for the arbiter's reasonable costs of £500 if the judgement goes against them.
-The Awarding Body will pay these costs up to £500 if the appeal is upheld.
+• The appellant will be liable for the arbiter's reasonable costs of £500 (paid in advance) if the judgment goes against them.
+The Awarding Body will refund these costs (£500) if the appeal is upheld.
 The appellant will be liable for their own costs above and beyond this limit.

-• All appeals should be made by E-mail within 2 weeks of the date of the decision the appeal is against.
+• All appeals should be made by email within 2 weeks of the date of the decision the appeal is against.

-• The E-mail should be addressed to the Centre Account Manager using firstname.secondname@tlm.org.uk and have the word Appeal as the subject.
+• The email should be addressed to the Centre Account Manager using firstname.secondname@tlm.org.uk and have the word Appeal as the subject.

-• The E-mail text should state the Name of the Centre and provide brief details of the nature of the appeal and a contact telephone number.
+• The email text should state the Name of the Centre and provide brief details of the nature of the appeal and a contact telephone number.

 • The Account Manager will respond in writing within 1 working day to acknowledge the appeal.